Aksachlisimo/NFT-preview-Card/README.md

 ### Continued development

-in the future , i wanna work on more of projects like this amazing one , so i'll be making more NFT cards 🖤.
+in the future , i wanna work on more of projects like this amazing one , so i'll be making more NFTs cards 🖤.

 ### Useful resources